 Pregnancy can cause some unpleasant side effects when it comes to digestion.
 Not only does the hormone progesterone slow the emptying of the stomach but it also relaxes the valve at the entrance to the stomach so that it doesn’t close properly.

 This allows acidic stomach contents to move upward into the esophagus.
-The result: reflux also known as heartburn that can make eating your favorite meals a nightmare.
+The result reflux also is known as heartburn that can make eating your favorite meals a nightmare.
 The expanding uterus puts additional pressure on the stomach in the last few months of pregnancy.
 Try eating smaller more frequent meals and avoid spicy and fatty foods.

 Pregnancy Symptoms – Week 26